 “Glass”, if correct, is probably “mirror”. ↩

 At work as usual.
-Decided to go into R.A.M.C.
+Decided to go in the R.A.M.C.
 Met Tommy in the morning going to the recruiting office to join the R.G.A1.
 I went down at night.
 Waited from 7.30 until 9.45.
 Waiting for over an hour for Major Burn to swear us in.
 Met Uncle Jack outside and he waited for me.
 Went down to Grandmother’s and bid her, Aunt Esther, Mrs Whittaker and Lily goodbye.

 Sworn in at the Recruiting Office.
 Received 1/112.
 11 of us sworn in, including Willie Reed.
 Went to bed late.

-At church at night and at Sunday School as usual.
+At chapel at night and at Sunday School as usual.
 Fell down in Chester Road and tore my trousers and hurt my knee a bit.
 Joe took children’s service and Marmie played for him.
 Willie Whittaker and Olive, Ada and Daisy to tea.
 Blaikie couldn’t come.
 Had usual walks, and a good walk round by Grindon at night.

 Work as usual.
 Busy all morning.
 Finished about 2 o’clock.
 Went into the town and met Tom and Willie.
 Willie can’t join.
 Tom and I went into the recruiting office, and decided to do something on Monday night.
 Tom not very keen.
 I decided to join either R.A.M.C. or Royal Anglesey Engineers1.
 Had walk in town at night with Willie and Charlie, and finished off at Grindon2.